pierpierpy/player-template-joe/README.md

 ## 6. GitHub Actions

+- `.github/workflows/register.yml` registers (or re-registers) the player on push/dispatch.
 - `.github/workflows/schedule_strategy.yml` runs every 5 minutes and can also be triggered manually from the Actions tab.
 - Make sure `GAME_TOKEN` and `SERVER_URL` secrets are populated, then watch the workflow logs to confirm submissions.